 The Camellia sasanqua, one of the favorite plants of the South and milder areas of the country, is prized for its fall bloom, graceful habit, and lovely shades of white, pink, rose and red.
 These evergreens have glossy dark green leaves smaller than those of Camellia japonica giving them a more refined appearance.
 The flowers also may be slightly smaller than C. japonica (which bloom in the spring), but they make up for it in great profusion over a long period.
+One of the differences between C. sasanqua and C. japonica is that petals fall off individually on sasanquas whereas the entire flower falls at once on the japonicas.
 They have many uses including screens, hedges, foundation plantings, specimens, espaliers and containers.
 Camellia sasanquas should be part of every fall garden where they can be grown.
 Zones 7-9.

 New cultivars have been developed thanks to the breeding program of Dr. William Ackerman of the U.S. National Arboretum to increase cold hardiness.
-If you live in Zone 6, look for the "Winter's" series of cold-hardy hybrids at your local nursery such as 'Winter's Beauty,' pink; 'Winter's Interlude,' lavender-pink; or 'Winter's Waterlily,' white, and others.
+If you live in Zone 6, look for the "Winter's" series of cold-hardy hybrids at your local nursery such as 'Winter's Beauty,' pink; 'Winter's Interlude,' lavender-pink; or 'Winter's Snowman,' white; and others.

 'Bonanza' is one of the deepest red Camellia sasanquas with semi-double peony shape blooms in a more compact 4-5' size.

 'Cleopatra’ is a lovely soft pink single to semi-double with slightly ruffled petals and very dark green glossy leaves.
 It grows well in sunny or semi-shady locations, and will reach at height of 6-10’ at maturity.

 C. x vernalis ‘Egao Corkscrew.’
 Large pink blooms on a plant with a unique contorted branch pattern